 Dr. Edward Prins, Treasurer, is a Senior Attending physician at Hackensack University Medical Center.
 He is the President and Director of Summit Avenue Medical, Hackensack where he has practiced internal medicine for over thirty years.
 Part of his career involved donating his services treating economically disadvantaged patients in the HUMC medical clinic.
 In 2012, he led a medical missions team in El Salvador, ministering to families in local villages.
 He has served on various church boards and is currently on the board of trustees at Calvary Chapel North Jersey.
 He and his wife Beth reside in Hawthorne, New Jersey.
-They have five children and five grandchildren.
+They have five children and eight grandchildren.
 Proverbs 21:11 says, “If a man shuts his ears to the cry of the poor, he too will cry out and not be answered.”
 Dr. Prins believes God calls each one of us to respond to the cries of the needy, especially innocent children.
 Serving on the board of Expect Hope is one way that he can follow the heart of God.

 Kirk van der Swaagh, Vice-Chair, has served as pastor of Neighborhood Church of Greenwich Village since 1987.
 In addition, he serves on the board of the National Pro-life Religious Council (NPRC), a Christian coalition of pro-life ministries and denominations called to affirm and bear witness to the Biblical standard of the value, dignity, and sanctity of human life.
 He is currently the vice-president of the NPRC.
 Kirk has led workshops with fellow NPRC board members at the annual National Right to Life convention and contributed devotional selections to the 40 Days for Life prayer guide.
 In the late 1980s, Kirk was an active participant in Operation Rescue, working with others to impede access to abortion clinics, while challenging the clinic workers to examine their consciences in the light of the practice they were supporting.
 Kirk graduated with highest honors from New Brunswick Theological Seminary, obtaining a Master of Divinity.
 He and his wife Barbara have six children.
 He looks forward to the transformation that will take place in the lives of the women Expect Hope is serving.